usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 As in HTML, this is an escape hatch for arbitrary (inline) semantic (or other) tagging.

-## Structural constraints
+The OSCAL declarations model does not presently support validating properties of arbitrary spans.
+But it might.
+Please share your requirements.

+## Constraints outside the core schema

 ####

-Over and above what can be validated with a grammar (in Level 0), there is a small set of constraints governing usage.
+Over and above what can be validated with a grammar (in the schema at the "core" level, but also distinct from OSCAL-flavor-specific validations, is a small set of constraints governing usage of @class assignments and element occurrence.
 Validations enforcing them can be implemented via Schematron or another process capable of static analysis of the data.

 ### Order of items inside controls

-Within a control, properties, parts, and parameters may occur in any order.
+Within a control, properties, parts, parameters and prose contents may appear in any order

+##### remarks

+This is for maximum flexibility in OSCAL.
+OSCAL leaves it to its applications and implementations to enforce ordering.

+Note that parameters in particular are "floating values" and may appear almost anywhere, in OSCAL that is otherwise unconstrained.
+It is not an error for a parameter value to be inserted into a document at a point before the parameter itself has been declared; absent other constraints imposed over the XML, parameters may be set even very late in document order, and their values injected "proactively" (before the setting itself appears in the file).
+This is mitigated by the fact that parameter ID values must be unique, making parameters easily findable from their points of insertion.

-This specification does not govern how or whether an implementation may respect the order of properties and statements given within a control type.
-Among properties, formal parts, and parameters within a control, cardinality constraints (where enforced) can help ensure a canonical order.
-An order may be imposed locally by an application (for example, using a schema that requires all properties to appear before all parts), but this is for its convenience, not because an order is mandated.
+How or whether an implementation may respect the order of properties, parts and components in general, within a control type, may be expected to vary among applications or "flavors" of OSCAL; but order among components is not presently enforced under its declarations model.
+(Such a functionality could be discussed.)

+### Interdicted @class assignments

+No control, control component or group can have a class assignment that overlaps with an element name in OSCAL

+##### remarks

+Interdicted names: control, group, part, prop,param, or title.
+Using the title element for nominal titles is better than using a property.
+The others should be rarely called for (meta-OSCAL aside) and would anyway be confusing.

+This constraint may be relaxed by failing to run the `OSCAL-strict.sch` Schematron.

+### No overloading @class

+(Not presently enforced) Values of the `class` attribute i.e. `@class` must be single; no space-delimited multiple classes as in HTML

+##### remarks

+While the declarations model may still work even with overloaded, multi-value classes, it might also lead to conniption fits.
+Better perhaps at the outset to warn against this.
+You shouldn't have to do that anyway.

+So far we have not needed to enforce this – the declarations model, for example, can cope with multiple classes – there may come a day.

+OSCAL users may have insights into whether class overloading (in OSCAL, not elsewhere) is a good thing or a bad thing to be discouraged.